diannaofengzi/datura-ctf/README.md

 * [Caesar Cipher](https://www.dcode.fr/caesar-cipher)

 	Shift cipher using the alphabet.
 Different alphabets can also be used.
-Vulnerable to frequency analysis.
+Vulnerable to **frequency analysis**.

 * [Atbash Cipher](https://en.wikipedia.org/wiki/Atbash)